modequip/Markdown/README.md

 [2]:https://marp.app/

 ## Website
-This project is hodted on Github which graciously provides [pages feature](https://pages.github.com/).
+This project is hosted on Github which graciously provides [pages feature](https://pages.github.com/).
 The [Marp][2] frameworrk can also generate an HTML render of the markdown file.
 The presentation style website is hosted [here](https://modequip.github.io/Markdown/).
 ## Badges

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)